A new perspective on the Sullivan dictionary via Assouad type dimensions and spectra: Definitions and Background

+There are also upper and lower box dimensions for measures, recently introduced in \cite{FFK}.
+We omit the formal definitions, referring the reader to \cite{FFK, Fr2}.
+Following \cite{FFK}, it is useful to note that

-Furthermore, it was shown that the upper box dimension of $\mu$ can be related to the Assouad spectrum of $\mu$ in a similar manner to sets.
-In particular, for a measure $\mu$ supported on a compact set $F$ and for $\theta \in (0,1)$,
+with an analogous result for lower box dimension.
+Furthermore, it was shown that the upper box dimension of $\nu$ can be related to the Assouad spectrum of $\nu$ in a similar manner to sets, that is, for $\theta \in (0,1)$,